Paul LePage: Environment

 LePage rejects the overwhelming scientific consensus on climate change, which states that climate change is dangerous and primarily human-caused.
 According to Democratic state senator Brownie Carson, during LePage's time in office "he not only didn't care about the environment, he was actively hostile toward it".
 LePage supported increased use of fossil fuels, vetoed clean energy bills, sought to eliminate environmental regulations, was the lone Atlantic coast governor to promote offshore drilling, refused to issue voter-approved conservation bonds, attempted to tax protected forestland and/or open it to development, and refused to put up signs to direct tourists to the Katahdin Woods and Waters National Monument designated by former president Barack Obama.

 In February 2011, LePage proposed zoning 10 e6acre of northern Maine for development, repealing laws that require manufacturers to take back recyclable goods for disposal, and other sweeping changes to environmental laws.
 In a statement LePage said, "Job creation and investment opportunities are being lost because we do not have a fair balance between our economic interests and the need to protect the environment."

-LePage has claimed, despite an abundance of scientific research to the contrary, that climate change may be beneficial, arguing that the opening of the Northern Passage through the melting of arctic ice could have an advantage for Maine.
+LePage has claimed, despite an abundance of scientific research to the contrary, that climate change may be beneficial.
+He has argued that the opening of the Northern Passage through the melting of arctic ice could benefit Maine.
 "Everybody looks at the negative effects of global warming, but with the ice melting, the Northern Passage has opened up.
 So maybe, instead of being at the end of the pipeline, we're now at the beginning of a new pipeline."

-LePage opposes efforts to ban the baiting and trapping of bears in Maine, including a 2014 referendum to do so which did not succeed.